tfrce/project-megaphone/README.md

 We are still testing over the next 24 hours.
 Please help us test if you wish, but please don't share this link.

-# Project Megaphone: Help Rally Against Surveillance
+# Project Megaphone: Rally Against Surveillance

 Saturday October 26th is the 12th anniversary of the PATRIOT Act.